Wander Franco Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in MLB.

-- Orioles pitchers combine to give up 42 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Orioles pitchers combine to rank 22nd in baseball in home runs surrendered (46 total, 1.3 per game).

-- Gibson (4-1) takes the mound for the Orioles in his eighth start of the season.
-He's put together a 4.61 ERA in 41 2/3 innings pitched, with 27 strikeouts.
+- The Orioles will send Kremer (3-1) out for his eighth start of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Kansas City Royals, when the righty threw 6 2/3 innings, surrendering six earned runs while allowing 10 hits.
+- The righty last appeared on Friday against the Atlanta Braves, when he went six innings, allowing one earned run while giving up six hits.

+- The 27-year-old has an ERA of 5.80, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.